 We’re locals who’ve been guiding groups out here since 2008.
 We enjoy sharing Cape Kidnappers and doing our part in creating great memories.

 Because cycling on the beach and access to the Gannet Colonies can only be achieved around low tide, the departure times change on a daily basis.
-Departure times are here.
-You must be at our departure site by this time and after the Gannet Beach Adventures tractors have left (about 10 minutes), we’ll get you going.
+The ride departs 2 hours prior to low tide.
+Tide times are here Cape Kidnappers Tide Times (metservice.com) and if you have any questions – just email me.
+You must be at our departure site at this time, and after we’ve talked you through the details – you’re away.

 To make a booking just send us an email telling us which day you want to ride, the number of people, contact mobile phone number and your heights (we need this to match you to the correct bike size).
-We’ll get back to you asap with a yes/no on availability.
-After confirmation click on the button below to be redirected to our secure payment site.
+We’ll get back to you asap with a yes / no on availability.
+After confirmation, we’ll ask you to transfer the hire $ via online bank transfer to our bank account.
 We only have a limited number of bikes and it’s first in, first served.
 We fully understand if you get the urge at the last minute, so ring 021 36 26 96 and we’ll do our best to sort you out – if any bikes are available...

-Due to its very nature cycling can sometimes be dangerous, so this time it’s our lawyer who says we’ll have to get you to sign a piece of paper before you leave saying you’re in total control of your own destiny.
+Due to its very nature, cycling and the great outdoors can sometimes be dangerous.
+We’ll give you a briefing to talk you through these hazards, but our lawyer insists we’ll also have to get you to sign a piece of paper saying you’re in total control of your own destiny.

 Advance email bookings are the best way to reserve your Fat Bike and makes it easier for all of us.
 However, we fully understand if you get the urge at the last minute, so ring 021 36 26 96 and we’ll do our best to sort you out – if any bikes are available...